 Acceptance lists and rankings

-The acceptance lists for each ITF Pro Tour event is released onto the ITF Pro Circuit website immediately after the entry deadline has passed.
+The acceptance lists for each ITF Pro Tour event is released on the ITF Pro Circuit website immediately after the entry deadline has passed.
 The acceptance list places players in order based on the ATP/WTA World rankings and national rankings thereafter.
 However, the ITF Pro Circuit office only accepts the national rankings of the Top 500 Australian players.
 Players outside of this list are drawn into their position on the acceptance list in random order.
 International players with an Australian Ranking will not be on the Australian National Ranking list that is sent to the ITF Pro Circuit office.

 Please be aware that this specific Australian Rankings list is only accepted by the ITF Pro Circuit office four times per year.
 Because of this, we send the latest Australian Rankings to the ITF Pro Circuit office in time for the start of each Australian circuit and not on a fortnightly basis throughout the year.

 The acceptance lists for ATP events are only available on the ATP Player Zone website.

 Players who wish to be considered for wildcards into Pro Tour events must apply before the wildcard application deadline.

 Get an IPIN